-There are no specific research programs or fellowships for students interested in Planetary Health, but there are faculty in the School of Medicine who participate in this kind of research.
+There are no specific research programs or fellowships for students interested in Planetary Health However, as above, there is a general Scholarly Project requirement, which can be fulfilled by nearly any type of project, including research related to planetary health and/or sustainable healthcare.
+As such, a student pursuing a sustainability initiative for Scholarly Project will be supported, and can apply for general funding available to students (i.e. Student Senate funding).
+Many students have taken this opportunity to explore research in sustainability and planetary health.
+There are a number of faculty in the School of Medicine as well as residents at OHSU who participate in this kind of research and welcome student involvement.
 Students can reach out for mentorship and research on their own initiative.
 4.3.
-Does the medical school have a webpage where medical students can find specific information related to planetary health and/or sustainable healthcare activities and mentors within the medical school?
+Does the institution have a webpage where students can find specific information related to planetary health and/or sustainable healthcare/vetcare activities and mentors within the institution?
 For example, projects achieved, current initiatives underway at the medical school and/or contact of information of potential mentors.

-The medical school has a webpage with specific information related to planetary health or sustainable healthcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.

-There is a medical school webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the medical school, but it lacks key information.

-There is no medical-school specific webpage for locating planetary health and/or sustainable
+The institution has a webpage with specific information related to planetary health or sustainable healthcare/vetcare that includes up-to-date information on relevant initiatives and contact information of potential mentors.
+(2 points) There is an institution webpage that features some information on projects and mentors within planetary health and sustainable healthcare within the institution, but it lacks key information.
+(1 point) There is no institution specific webpage for locating planetary health and/or sustainable healthcare projects or mentors.
+(0 points) 1 Score Assigned:

-Score explanation: The websites for the Primary Care Climate Change and Health Program includes a tab titled "research" that includes the abstracts and PIs for a couple of ongoing studies with links to their official bios, but there is no contact information and it is not comprehensive.
+Score explanation: The website for the OHSU Primary Care Climate Change and Health Program includes a tab titled "research" that includes the abstracts and PIs for a couple of ongoing studies with links to their official bios, but there is no contact information and it is not comprehensive.
 4.4.
-Does your medical school have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?

-- Yes, there is a student organization with faculty support at my medical school dedicated to planetary health or sustainability in healthcare. - Yes, there is a student organization at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support. - No, there is not a student organization at my institution dedicated to planetary health or sustainability in healthcare.
+Does your institution have registered student groups dedicated towards fostering a culture of planetary health engagement, scholarship, and advocacy on campus, supported by faculty advisors?
+Yes, there is a student organisation with faculty support at my institution dedicated to planetary health or sustainability in healthcare.
+(2 points) Yes, there is a student organisation at my medical school dedicated to planetary health or sustainability in healthcare but it lacks faculty support.
+(1 point) No, there is not a student organisation at my institution dedicated to planetary health or sustainability in healthcare.
+(0 points) Score Assigned: